 All members are available to act in and advise on tackling Interpol Red Notices and diffusions, matters involving Mutual Legal Assistance.
 Many have also acted in multiple jurisdictions, including in the Caribbean, Hong Kong, Singapore and Northern Ireland.

-Chambers is delighted to highlight the work of Pippa Woodrow and Emilie Gonin who both accept extradition instructions and have acted in a number of cases.
+Chambers is delighted to highlight the work of Pippa Woodrow who accepts extradition instructions and has acted in a number of cases.
 Pippa has a mixed practice, involving crime, immigration and human rights, acting in terrorist cases for those accused of travelling abroad to fight for the so-called Islamic State as well as pro bono work against the death penalty.
-Called to the Paris Bar in 2011, Emilie has a strong background in International Public Law and Arbitration and has appeared in a number of international courts, including the International Court of Justice, the European Court of Human Rights and the Court of Justice of the European Union.

-For more information about our extradition and international crime work, or to discuss our barristers, please contact Senior Practice Manager, Matthew Butchard, Practice Manager, Marc Gilby or Extradition Practice Assistant, Rebecca Gilchrist by calling them on our dedicated crime team number – 020 7400 9088 – or by e-mailing email@example.com.
+For more information about our extradition and international crime work, or to discuss our barristers, please contact Senior Practice Manager, Matthew Butchard, or Practice Manager, Marc Gilby by calling them on our dedicated crime team number – 020 7400 9088 – or by e-mailing firstname.lastname@example.org.